InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/deploy-foundry.md

 {% hint style="info" %}
-Note that we're using the `injTest` account saved to the keystore, which was previously set up in [setup Foundry and compile a smart contract](./compile-foundry.md).
+Note that we're using the `injTest` account saved to the keystore, which was previously set up in [set up Foundry and compile a smart contract](./compile-foundry.md).
 {% endhint %}

 The output should look similar to: